Ziyangll/Todos/README.md

 # Todos

- A todo list CRUD app for all your todo needs
+-- A todo list CRUD app for all your todo needs

+# Build with the MERN stack

+-- MongoDB: Handle storage and authentication
+-- Express: RESTful API
+-- React: Frontend
+-- Node: Running the Express server